Saliency Driven Perceptual Image Compression: Conclusions

 \section{Conclusions}

-We described an approach to training and evaluating a deep image compression model using a deep perceptual metric.
+An approach is proposed for deep image compression.
+The method trains and evaluates using a deep perceptual metric.
 It uses a hierarchical auto-regressive framework and takes object saliency into account.
-On human evaluations the model does better than the state-of-the-art on low bit rates.
-Images decompressed using the model also provide the best object detector and image segmentation results as compared to other image compression schemes.
+On human evaluations, the model performs better than the state-of-the-art on low bit rates.
+Images obtained from our model provide the best object detector and image segmentation results when compared to the other image compression schemes.